mntshoana/facerecognition/README.md

 # Facerecognition
-Simple application designed to immplement face detection as well as face recognitiion. using open cv and c++.
-Detection happens using the computer's camera and so any face detected can be stored in the database along with the user's to be later used when the in recognition.
+Simple application designed to immplement face detection as well recognitiion using open cv and c++.

+Detection happens using the camera.
+Faces detected can then be stored and later used to recognize the same user.

-Important keys to note:
+Important note about keys and what they do:
-    - ESC - exits app
+    * ESC:  This exits recognizer
-    - ENTER - attempts to identify a new face  and add it to the databasee
+    * ENTER:     This attempts to identify a new face  and add it to the databasee

 ##  Usage